 Our little cabin in the woods is not complete (we still need to complete the side walls and build up the back wall, along with finishing our pen, but with some work it will be wrapped up).
 The children of the neighborhood have very much enjoyed using their imagination to pretend that we live in a time where you had to build your own home and practicing their growing “survival skills”.
 The kids and I are very impressed that our little cabin hasn’t fallen apart yet and hope that it will be a fort of ours for many years to come wether we are using it for a base when we play air-soft or a home when we play family.

-Since I live in Greer, South Carolina the small sprinkling of snow we received Friday, January 20th was a BIG deal.
-Of course, it wasn’t much, and it didn’t last long, so we enjoyed it while it stayed.
+Since I live in South Carolina, the small sprinkling of snow we received on Friday, January 20 was a BIG deal.
+Of course, the snowfall wasn’t much, and it didn’t last long, but we enjoyed it all the same.
+That is, while it stayed.

 Two days later it snowed again.
-What didn’t melt hardly covered the ground but that didn’t stop us from suiting up and going on an adventure.
+What didn’t melt hardly covered the ground but that didn’t stop my siblings, neighbors, and I from suiting up and going on an adventure.

 I had a hard time deciding what to wear for Halloween.
 After a lot of dressing up and much consideration, I decided to be Queen Sunflower (my role in a game I invented/ book I wrote) for Trailer Park Treating (an event at school), but I promised Ansa that I would go Trick-or-Treating dressed as Anna from Disney’s Frozen.
 Below are pictures of this year’s costumes: